thiswillbeyourgithub/repeng/results/README.md

 - `_zones_` means that we used the `layer_zones` argument instead of `layer_ids`.
 - `_03_05` means that the `layer_zones` argument was `layer_zones=[[0.3, 0.5]]`.
 Meaning that the layers controlled are with a depth between 30% (inclusive) and 50% (not included). `_03_05_07_08` would have meant that two zones were controlled: `[0.3, 0.5]` and `[0.7, 0.8]`.

+- For plotting reasons, note that when the model completely breaks down (answers gibberish), we treat it as if it answered `0`.
+This is because tensorboard and matplotlib are not handling well `np.nan` type numbers.

 So, let's take a global look to all `age_median_` (using the filter on the left) and start doing interpretations.

+# Interpretations and conclusion

 ![](./images/plot_all_1.png)
 ![](./images/plot_all_2.png)
 ![](./images/plot_all_3.png)
 ![](./images/plot_all_4.png)
 ![](./images/plot_all_5.png)

+- The ideal figure would basically be a straight `y=x` line, as it would mean that we can *reliably* control the vector, and by how much.
+The *straightness* is important as it indicates a linear effect relationship, which is essential for controlling carefully the model.
+- When instead of a line, we have a sort of *mountain*, that means that the LLM broke down (answer is parsed as 0) at extreme values of strength.
+The narrower the mountain, the less strength abilities we have.
+- If we have a line, a steep slope means the chosen layers are particularly sensitive to our vector.
+Which is not necessarily a bad thing but I chose the range of `strengths` values after estimating the dose-response curve and not randomly.
+- A flat line usually means that the model barely (if at all) responded to the vector.
+Indeed, without any vector, the IQ answered by the LLM is around 125, and the age is 25.

+## Conclusions